-The African art galleries reopen in December 2021.
+The African art galleries reopen on December 12, 2021.

 The BMA has one of the earliest and most important collections of African art in the United States.
-Featuring more than 2,000 objects that span from ancient Egypt to contemporary Zimbabwe, the collection includes works from more than 200 African cultures in a full range of media.
+Featuring objects that span from ancient Egypt to contemporary Zimbabwe, the collection includes works from more than 200 African cultures in a full range of media.

-The works of art are as diverse in form as they are in function and include headdresses, masks, figures, royal staffs, textiles, jewelry, ceremonial weapons, pottery, paintings, and works on paper.
-Many pieces are distinguished by their use in royal courts, performances, and religious contexts, and several are internationally known as the best of their type
+The works of art are as diverse in form as they are ifunction and include headdresses, masks, figures, royal staffs, textiles, jewelry, ceremonial weapons, pottery, paintings, and works on paper.
+Many pieces are distinguished by their use in royal courts, performances, and religious contexts, and several are internationally known as the best of their type.

 A major gift from the collection of Janet and Alan Wurtzburger in 1954 marked the beginning of a permanent display of African art at the BMA and assured a significant place for African art within the Museum’s growing collection.